marcolombardini/WP-RLS/README.md

 ##Support
 To see a list of Aggregators and information about xml specifications check out the wiki

 Please add any bugs or feature requests to the issues tab

-More information can be found on my site
+##NOT READY FOR COMMERICAL USE
+Unless you know and are comfotable with PHP and editing plugin files.
 This plugin is still in beta/testing.
 Use at your own risk.

 Special thanks to Jason Murray.